-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f New Jersey Yes ^a None, but entity-level tax on nonresident partner's distributive shares of New Jersey net income; entity-level tax not required if composite return filed and quarterly estimated payments made.
-LLCs/LLPs must make quarterly payments of 6.37% of New Jersey net income allocated to all nonresident noncorporate partners and 9% for all nonresident corporate partners. \$150/partner annual fee with a \$250,000 cap for partnerships with more than two partners; no annual fee for LLCs/LLPs with fewer than three partners.
-Pending legislation would impose elective graduated rate PTE tax.
-S.B.
-3246/A.B.
-4807.
-No New Mexico Yes ^a LLC/LLP required to withhold tax on nonresident partner's distributive share of New Mexico income at highest individual rate unless nonresident consents filed.
-No No New York Yesa LLCs/LLPs make quarterly estimated tax payments on behalf of C corp and nonresident individual owners that owe more than \$300 in tax, unless commissioner authorizes group returns.
-No estimated tax payments required on behalf of C corp and nonresident individual owners that file an exemption certificate with the LLC/LLP certifying their compliance with all New York income tax, estimated tax, and income tax return filing requirements.
-LLCs/LLPs subject to annual filing fee based on New York-source gross receipts, min. \$25, max. \$4,500.
-Single-member LLCs that are treated as disregarded entities for federal income tax purposes are subject to a \$25 annual filing fee.
+State State Income Tax Classification of LLCs Follows Federal? c Nonresident Partner Withholding? d,e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f New York Yes a estimated tax payments on behalf of C corp./nonresident individual owners that owe more than \$300 in tax, unless commissioner authorizes group returns.
+No estimated tax payments required on behalf of C corp./nonresident individual owners that file an exemption certificate with the LLC/LLP certifying their compliance with all state income tax, estimated tax, and income tax return filing requirements.
+LLCs/LLPs subject to annual filing fee based on New York-source gross receipts - minimum \$25 and maximum \$4,500.
+SMLLCs that are treated as disregarded entities for federal income tax purposes are subject to a \$25 annual filing fee.
 No series LLC provision; but see New York Advisory Opinion No. TSB-A-98(8)I, New York Department of Taxation and Finance (Sept.
 4, 1998).

-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f North Carolina Yes ^a LLC/LLP pays withholding tax on individual nonresident partner's distributive share of North Carolina income at the applicable individual income tax rate.
-LLC/LLP pays withholding tax on non-individual nonresident partner's distributive share of North Carolina income at the applicable income tax rate unless nonresident consents filed.
-If book value of LLC assets exceeds \$150,000, corporate member required to include LLC's assets, directly or indirectly owned, in its franchise tax base if collective ownership by corporation and its affiliates of LLC's capital interests is more than 50%.
-LLC electing to be taxed as C corporation subject to franchise tax.
+North Carolina Yesa LLC/LLP pays withholding tax on individual nonresident partner's distributive share of North Carolina income at the applicable individual income tax rate.
+LLC/LLP pays withholding tax on non-individual nonresident partner's distributive share of North Carolina income at the applicable income tax rate unless nonresident consent filed.
+If book value of LLC assets exceeds \$150,000, corp. member required to include LLC's assets, directly or indirectly owned, in its franchise tax base if collective ownership by corp. and its affiliates of capital interests of the LLC is more than 50%.
+LLC electing to be taxed as a C corporation subject to franchise tax.
 LLC electing to be taxed as S corporation also subject to franchise tax.
-No North Dakota Yes ^a LLC/LLP pays withholding tax on distributions to nonresident partners (if state-sourced income of an individual partner equals or exceeds \$1,000 for year) at highest individual rate unless composite return filed.
+No North Dakota Yes a LLC/LLP pays withholding tax on distributions to nonresident partners - if state-sourced income of an individual partner equals or exceeds \$1,000 for year - at highest individual rate unless composite return filed.
 No (nominal annual filing fee based on number of LLP managing partners).
-No Ohio Yes ^a LLC/LLP pays 5% withholding tax on apportioned distributive shares of nonresident individual partners and some trusts and an 8.5% withholding tax on apportioned distributive shares of some non-individual partners after adjustments unless composite return or consents to jurisdiction filed.
-For tax years beginning before Jan.
-1, 2014, franchise tax credit calculations include corporation's proportionate share amounts from any PTE.
-Unless gross receipts are less than \$150,000, LLCs/LLPs are subject to commercial activity tax of \$150 to \$2,600 (depending on Ohio gross receipts) plus 0.26% of Ohio gross receipts over \$1 million.
 No

 Table 1.
-State Tax Treatment of LLCs and LLPs (as of September 3, 2019) (Continued)
+State Tax Treatment of LLCs and LLPs (as of Jan.
+1, 2021) (Continued)